WinClassic/winclassic.github.io/quickstart.md

 Skins for Quero: <https://winclassic.boards.net/thread/756/resource-library>

-{% capture quero-disclaimer %}
+{%
+    include balloon.html
+    title="About Quero installation"
-Quero installs and works on most setups, but a few people have noticed that it wasn't working for them, namely with Windows 8.1.
+    description="Quero installs and works on most setups, but a few people have noticed that it wasn't working for them, namely with Windows 8.1."
-{% endcapture %}
+%}
-{% include balloon.html title="About Quero installation" description=quero-disclaimer icon="bulb_16.png" %}

 ### Restore Classic Sound Events